sampsyo/home/_drafts/flattening.md

 My favorite observation about this technique, due to [a Reddit comment][munificent-comment] by [Bob Nystrom][munificent], is that it essentially reinvents the idea of a [bytecode][] interpreter.
 The `Expr` structs are bytecode instructions, and they contain variable references encoded as `u32`s.
-You could make this interpreter a even better by swapping out our simple `state` table for some kind of stack, and then it would *really* be no different from a bytecode interpreter you might design from first principles.
+You could make this interpreter even better by swapping out our simple `state` table for some kind of stack, and then it would *really* be no different from a bytecode interpreter you might design from first principles.
 I just think it's pretty nifty that "merely" changing our AST data structure led us directly from the land of tree walking to the land of bytecode.

 [flat_interp]: https://github.com/sampsyo/flatcalc/blob/2703833615dec76cec4e71419e4073e5bc69dcb0/src/main.rs#L100-L124